 This goes for both paper and digital invoices.
 If you don’t properly label and organize your invoices, you’ll have a hard time keeping track of all your sales, payments, and customer information.

-Ideally, you should use software that organizes customer data all in one place, including invoices and payments.
+Ideally, you should use field service invoicing software that organizes customer data all in one place, including invoices and payments.

 This gets even more important as your business grows because not only do you have more jobs and invoices to keep track of, but you’ll also have more employees creating, sending, and following up on invoices.